cartufer/naiot/README.md

 This is going to be a micropython project.

+This project is on hold, pending a functioning mdns plugin.

 Goals in order of priority;
 set pins based on inbound websocket strings. control sk6812 and ws2812/ws2811 lighting based on inbound strings.